aHalliday13/age-sure/readme.md

 ---

-> This file was generated entirely by chatGPT because I don't give enough of a shit.
-Nothing here is to be taken seriously, this is entirely satire.
+> This readme was generated entirely by chatGPT and i wrote the script in about 5 minutes because I don't give enough of a shit.
+Nothing here is to be taken seriously, this is **entirely satire**.
 California lawmakers are braindead so honestly they probably wouldn't know the difference anyways.